 Esther is the Director of Yup’ik studies at Southwest Region Schools.
 She said that the sheer number of languages in Alaska present a particular challenge because they are spread across many regions with different needs.
 This is mirrored in Yup’ik-speaking regions.

-At the workshop, two delegations – from Hawai’i and the Mohawk Nation – discussed efforts to revitalize and sustain their communities’ native languages with over one hundred attendees.
-The workshop also addressed the historical trauma some associate with indigenous language, one result of the boarding schools many Alaska Native children were forced to attend through the 1970s.
+At the workshop, two delegations – from Hawai’i and the Mohawk Nation – discussed efforts to revitalize and sustain their communities’ Native languages with over one hundred attendees.
+The workshop also addressed the historical trauma some associate with indigenous language, one result of the boarding schools many Alaska Native children were forced to attend until the 1970s.

 “Language and culture were not allowed in the schools until the 1970s.
-Until the 1970s.
+'Til the 1970s.
 When my late father, in the 1930s, George H. Ilutsik, went to school – he hardly went to school because he was a reindeer herder – but during that time he was learning English.
-He was learning the American holidays, and they were disregarding their own celebrations.”
+And he was learning the American holidays.
+And they were disregarding their own celebrations.”

 Even after Yup’ik was reintroduced in schools, Esther said that it was taught through an English lens.

-“We didn’t practice our own celebrations.
-Going to school, we were punished for speaking our language.
-In the 1970s they said, ‘Yes, it’s OK to teach the language and culture in the school.
-But when they first created the materials, the materials were based on things that were taught in English, like ‘Twinkle, twinkle little star.’
+“We didn’t practice our own celebrations," she said.
+"So going to school, we didn't have anything about our culture or language within the school.
+We were punished for speaking our language.
+So in the 1970s they said, ‘Yes, it’s OK to teach the language and culture in the school.
+But in that time, when they first created the materials, the materials were based on things that were taught in English, like ‘Twinkle, twinkle little star.’
 ‘Oh we can translate that!’”